aws-samples/serverless-patterns/eventbridge-schedule-to-sns-cdk-go/README.md

-# EventBridge Scheduler to Amazon SNS
+# Amazon EventBridge Scheduler to Amazon SNS

 This pattern will create an EventBridge schedule to send a message to an Amazon SNS topic every 5 minutes.
 The pattern is deployed using the AWS Cloud Development Kit (AWS CDK) for Python.